 Execution History

 Understanding the effects of ScriptRunner scripts on your Jira instance is critical for successful platform management.
-Use Execution History to view up to two years of execution times and failure rates of ScriptRunner scripts in your instance, allowing a long-term view of script performance.
+Use Execution History to view execution times and failure rates of ScriptRunner scripts in your instance, providing in-depth data and logs for script executions.

 • Scripted listeners